Breaking BERT: Understanding its Vulnerabilities for Named Entity Recognition through Adversarial Attack: Experiments

 \subsection{Target models}

 We fine-tune three BERT models (base-cased) for each data set with different initialization seeds (1, 2 \& 4) using the Huggingface implementation \citep{Wolf}.
-We set the learning rate at $5\times10^{-5}$ and optimized the number of epochs using the range (3,4) as described in \citet{Devlin2018} for NER.
+We set the learning rate at $5\times10^{-5}$ and optimized the number of epochs (3 or 4) as recommended in \citet{Devlin2018} for NER.
 We select the number of epochs based on the first BERT model (seed=1).
 We find that for all data sets except W-NUT 2017, 4 epochs is optimal.

 For the biomedical data sets, we additionally fine-tune two domain-specific BERT models BioBERT (base-cased) \cite{Lee2019} and SciBERT (scivocab-cased) \cite{Beltagy2019}.
-Each model is trained in three folds with three different initialization seeds (1, 2 \& 4).
+Each model is trained in three-fold (seeds are 1, 2 \& 4).